ansible-collections/community.aws/docs/community.aws.rds_instance_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Set to True to update your cluster password with <em>master_user_password</em>.
+                        <div>Set to <code>True</code> to update your instance password with <em>master_user_password</em>.
 Since comparing passwords to determine if it needs to be updated is not possible this is set to False by default to allow idempotence.</div>
                 </td>
             </tr>
             <tr>